Skip to main content

 Mortgage

-Mortgage payments consist of four components (PITI): Principal (reducing the loan balance), Interest (the cost of borrowing), Taxes (property taxes held in escrow), and Insurance (homeowner's insurance held in escrow).
-If your down payment is less than 20%, private mortgage insurance (PMI) is an additional component.
+Your monthly mortgage payment has four parts, often called PITI: Principal (paying down the loan balance), Interest (the cost of borrowing), Taxes (property taxes collected into escrow), and Insurance (homeowner's insurance, also escrowed).
+If your down payment was less than 20%, you'll also pay PMI—private mortgage insurance—on top of that.

 Frequently Asked Questions